ITP – Private Sector Development (ITP Strategic Business Management & Private Sector Growth Strategies)

 - capacity and tools to actively contribute to the development of a Common Action Plan for private sector development in their country.

-The PSGS programme is expected to provide the participant, with:
+The PSGS programme to provided the participants with:

 - in-depth knowledge and skills on how to stimulate and promote private sector development,